python/cpython/Doc/reference/compound_stmts.rst

    statement: break
    statement: continue

-The optional :keyword:`else` clause is executed if and when control flows off the end of the :keyword:`try` clause. [#]_ Exceptions in the :keyword:`else` clause are not handled by the preceding :keyword:`except` clauses.
+The optional :keyword:`else` clause is executed if the control flow leaves the :keyword:`try` suite, no exception was raised, and no :keyword:`return`, :keyword:`continue`, or :keyword:`break` statement was executed.
+Exceptions in the :keyword:`else` clause are not handled by the preceding :keyword:`except` clauses.

 .. index:: keyword: finally